sunshouxiang/javadoc_wrapper/README.md

 Introduction
 ----

-javadoc_wrapper.pl opens Java files specified in a list file, filters theirs lines and save temporary files to a temporary directory, and calls javadoc to process those temporary files.
+javadoc_wrapper.pl opens Java files specified in a list file, filters their lines and save temporary files to a temporary directory, and calls javadoc to process those temporary files.